 With its huge 10th anniversary blitz, Riot announced a whole pile of new games.
-Among those was Project L, a working title for a League of Legends fighting game.
+Among those was Project L, the working title for a League of Legends fighting game.
 This is what Riot's been working towards since it bought Radiant Entertainment, a developer run by EVO co-founder Tom Cannon, back in 2016.
-It's been rumored for awhile that Riot was making a fighting game, and now that we've seen the first footage and been given some scraps of information, here's what we know.
+It's been rumored for awhile that Riot was making a fighting game, and with the latest reveal there's a bit more information out there, so here's everything we know.

 What is Project L's release date?